Walter De Buck

 Walter De Buck (13 July 1934 – 21 December 2014) was a Belgian singer, sculptor and the founder of the modern Gentse Feesten (Ghent Festival).

+Biography

 De Buck was born in Ghent in 1934.
 He studied at the Royal Academy of Fine Arts in Ghent, where he graduated in 1954 magna cum laude.
 De Buck made his debut as a sculptor at the 1958 World’s Fair and was awarded several prizes for his sculptures.
 In 1962 he founded the non-profit organisation Trefpunt, with which he restarted the Gentse Feesten in 1969.

 As a musician, De Buck made a name as a singer and writer of folk music with the song 't Vliegerke, released in 1971.
 In 1986 De Buck retired from Trefpunt to focus on his sculpture work.
 De Buck felt he would only stop being creative when he died.